EmumbaOrg/postgres-invoice-pilot/docs/workshop/docs/01-Introduction/01-App-Scenario.md

     You can replace these with your own datasets to better align with your specific business needs.
     Key steps where adjustments may be required have been highlighted throughout the guide.

-## Getting Started with the Woodgrove Bank Application
+## Getting Started with Invoice Pilot

-You have been provided starter code and deployment scripts for the _Woodgrove Bank_ web application.
-This application comprises an enterprise user portal integrated with a custom backend API.
-You will enhance this application by integrating Azure AI services throughout this accelerator.
-Key steps include:
+The **Invoice Pilot** application is fully implemented and ready to deploy.
+It includes:

+- A **web application** that serves as an enterprise portal for uploading and reviewing invoices.
+- A **backend API** integrated with Azure Database for PostgreSQL and Azure AI services.
+- A **set of automation pipelines** that handle document ingestion, validation, and AI-based reasoning.

+Once deployed, you can explore the following key capabilities:

-1. **Integrating Generative AI (GenAI) Capabilities into Azure Database for PostgreSQL**: Use the Azure AI `azure_ai` and pgvector (`vector`) extensions to enhance your PostgreSQL database with advanced GenAI and vector search capabilities.
+1. **Integrated Generative AI in PostgreSQL**
+   The solution uses the Azure AI (`azure_ai`) and pgvector (`vector`) extensions to enable semantic reasoning and vector similarity search inside the database.

+2. **Automated Data Validation**
-2. **Automating Data Validation with AI:** Enhance the data ingestion process with automated, AI-driven validation using Azure Document Intelligence and Azure AI services.
+   The system automatically validates invoices using Azure Document Intelligence for extraction and Azure AI for semantic matching against corresponding SOWs.
-3. **Building a Copilot:** Create an intelligent assistant using Azure OpenAI and Azure Database for PostgreSQL - Flexible Server, incorporating the Retrieval Augmented Generation (RAG) design pattern to ensure its responses are based on the private data maintained by the enterprise.
-4. **Adding GraphRAG functionality**: Install the Apache AGE (`age`) extension to allow your PostgreSQL database to be used as a graph database, providing a comprehensive solution for analyzing interconnected data.

-This solution accelerator aims to teach you how to integrate AI capabilities into an existing application by leveraging Microsoft Azure's AI services to automate and streamline the validation of contract-related documents in the financial services industry.
-This integration results in faster, more accurate, and cost-effective processes.
-Additionally, the copilot will provide intelligent assistance, enabling users to gain actionable insights from data stored in the Azure Database for PostgreSQL, enhancing their overall experience.
+3. **Copilot Experience**
+   A built-in conversational assistant, powered by Azure OpenAI and the PostgreSQL database, provides contextual answers based on enterprise data through Retrieval-Augmented Generation (RAG).

+4. **Graph-Based Insights**
+   With the Apache AGE (`age`) extension, the database can perform graph queries to reveal relationships between projects, vendors, and contracts.

+This solution accelerator serves as a **guide** to understanding how AI-powered data processing, retrieval, and reasoning can be integrated into enterprise systems using Azure’s AI and database ecosystem.
+By the end of this guide, you’ll have a complete understanding of the architecture, deployment flow, and design principles behind Invoice Pilot—without needing to modify or build any components yourself.